 Athan Papailiou is a trial and appellate lawyer who has successfully represented public and private clients in a wide array of complex disputes in state and federal courts.
-Raised in Oregon by his Greek family who own and operate a small restaurant, Athan takes pride in delivering smart, practical advice to clients throughout the Pacific Northwest and beyond.
+Raised in Oregon by his Greek family, Athan takes pride in delivering smart, practical advice to clients throughout the Pacific Northwest and beyond.

 Athan focuses his practice in four areas: plaintiffs’ rights, corporate counsel services, appellate litigation (i.e., civil appeals), and professional liability (i.e., representing healthcare providers in licensing investigations and peer review hearings).
 In addition to high-value matters, the cases Athan works on often have a political or constitutional dimension.
 In short, clients consistently rely on Athan to provide legal advice in difficult situations at all stages, ranging from pre-trial general counseling services, civil litigation, and if necessary, on appeal.

 Before launching his own firm, Athan was a litigator at Pacifica Law Group, a spin-off of the international law firm K&L Gates.
 While at Pacifica, Athan represented public, private, and non-profit clients in constitutional, appellate, and governmental litigation.
 He successfully represented clients in a variety of complex issues involving public education, municipal liability, public records, business torts, and First Amendment claims.